kubemod/kubemod/README.md

       value: '{{ .Target.syntheticRefs.namespace.metadata.labels.flavor }}'
 ```

-**Note**:
+**Note 1**:

-This particular ModRule targets object created in multiple namespaces - this is the reason it is created in the `kubemod-system` namespace.
+This particular ModRule targets resources created in multiple namespaces - this is the reason we need to create it in the `kubemod-system` namespace (see note on [namespaced and cluster-wide resources](#namespaced-and-cluster-wide-resources)).

 In addition,  we set `targetNamespaceRegex` to a regular expression.
 Leaving `targetNamespaceRegex` blank would instruct KubeMod to use this ModRule only against non-namespaced objects.

-In this case we set the regular expression to match all namespaces ( `.*`) - we narrow down the filter to the appropriate namespaces in the `match` section.
+In this case we set the regular expression to match all namespaces (`.*`) - we narrow down the filter to the `blue` colored namespaces in the `match` section.

+**Note 2**:

+The `syntheticRefs` map exists in the object's manifest only for the purpose of participating in KubeMod's `match` and `patch` processing.

+It is not actually inserted in the resulting resource manifest ultimately sent to the cluster.

 ### Target resources